Shiva9565/UPI-DATA-ANALYTICS/README.md

 If you'd like to contribute, feel free to fork this repository and submit pull requests.

 ## Contact
-For queries or collaboration, reach out via [your email/LinkedIn].
+For queries or collaboration, reach out via [hardikmi.80040@gmail.com/www.linkedin.com/in/shiva8874].